GuideUpdated March 2026

 +

-Psychology Today referrals dropped 77 to 94 percent.
-Word-of-mouth still works but does not scale.
-The therapists getting consistent referrals now have a visible online presence: website, Google Business Profile, Google reviews, and content that AI tools can recommend.
+Referral patterns shifted.
+Psychology Today is less dependable than it used to be, and word-of-mouth alone rarely scales.
+Therapists getting steadier referrals now usually have a visible online presence: website, Google Business Profile, directory consistency, and content AI tools can read.

 What are therapists with full caseloads doing differently?